-A performance management solution that delivers the value you expect in an SDN/NFV environment will need to rapidly develop and ship collection integrations for an ever-expanding number of APIs.
+A performance management platform that delivers the value you expect in an SDN/NFV environment will need to rapidly develop and ship collection integrations for an ever-expanding number of APIs.
 It must also lifecycle them quickly, as APIs from SDN suppliers can change significantly every 6 months.

 Once you have the data, it’s time to envision the metrics.
 This starts at the application and service level with visualizations that match your delivery model.
 Remember, we’re no longer talking about an application as a fixed set of devices.
 Instead, think of the service as a collection of variables.
-For example, you may have thousands of performance indicators spread across hundreds of virtual components in your infrastructure.
+For example, you may have thousands of performance indicators spread across hundreds of virtual components in your digital infrastructure.
 But these KPIs aren’t coupled to physical hardware anymore.
 They constantly move to take advantage of less congested infrastructure for network or compute needs.
 Pinpointing a problem in this environment with traditional infrastructure performance management tools is like trying to find a needle in a haystack.

 Instead, operators of these management systems need a workflow that “remixes” all of their performance data (end user experience, metrics, flows and logs) into the context of the service or applications to which they’re responding.
-The performance management solution should connect the dots, show you what’s unique and needs investigating, and map it to your business applications and services
+The performance management solution should connect the dots, show you what’s unique and needs investigating, and map it to your business applications and services.

 Historically, this was accomplished by baselining every metric in your infrastructure and then alerting when the system detected a deviation from that baseline performance.
 But traditional baselines don’t work well in these highly elastic environments.
 First, resources move too fast in virtualized environments.
 You can’t wait 10 weeks to establish a true baseline of “normal” performance.
 If something happened hours ago, it may already be irrelevant.
 Second, it’s normal for accordion-like fluctuation to occur among software-defined resources.